linuxforphp/flare-smart-contracts/README.md

 ## Token contracts

-Are used for wrapped FLR ([WFLR](contracts/token/implementation/WFlr.sol)) and [fAssets](contracts/token/implementation/VPToken.sol) minted on *Flare network*.
+Are used for wrapped native tokens ([WNAT](contracts/token/implementation/WNat.sol)) and [xAssets](contracts/token/implementation/VPToken.sol) minted on *Flare network*.
 These tokens expose delegate API and query votePower API.
 Vote power is checkpointed, meaning votePower for previous blocks can be queried.

 ## FTSO system